Ali90922/Drifika/Class Stuff/process-management-main/README.md

 ./process-management
 ```

-As published, this will only block once (well, twice) *after* the call to
+As published, this will only block once *per process* (so twice in total)
-`fork`.
+after the call to `fork` (once for the `getchar()` in the child process, once
+for the `waitpid` in the parent process).

 After we call `fork`, you can see that there are two processes running using the
 `ps` program (again, `ps a`).

-You can press Enter on your keyboard to unblock the processes (press it *twice*
+You can press Enter on your keyboard to unblock the processes.
+At this point the
-to unblock both).
+child process will unblock (it was blocked on `getchar()`), ask the OS to
+replace its code segment with the code segment for `cat`, `cat` will then print
+out the contents of `process-management.c`, and then exit.
+Upon exiting, the
+parent process will unblock from `waitpid`, print some stuff, then finally exit.

 Notice how we're declaring a stack allocated variable (`letter`), assigning it
 the value of `w` in the initial process.
 In the child process (the process where
 `0` is returned from `fork`) we change the value of `letter` to `c`, but this
 *only* affects the child process.

+Notice further that now that we're calling `waitpid`, we can **guarantee** the
+order of output from this program where we were not able to guarantee the order
+of output from the program when we just allowed both processes to run to
+completion without blocking (or even with blocking with `getchar()`).